miczho/self-notes/topics/dsa.md

 For dense graphs, where (E) approaches (V^2), complexity becomes O(V^2 log V)

+## <a id="0-1_bfs"></a> 0-1 BFS

+0-1 BFS finds the shortest path from starting node(s) to all other nodes in a 0-1 weighted graph (edges have weights of either 0 or 1).

+BFS uses a *queue*, 0-1 BFS uses a *deque*.

+0-edge traversals get pushed to the front of the line.
+1-edge traversals get pushed to the back of the line.

 # <a id="dynamic_programming"></a> Dynamic Programming (Memoization)

 Saving values so you don't need to recalculate them